Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of size 23

 The graph $G_1$ was discovered by Hannah Schwartz~\cite{N}.
 Graphs $G_1$ and $G_2$ have order 11 while $G_3$ has order 12.
 We prove the following in subsection~\ref{sec:3MMIKpf} below.

 \begin{theorem} The graphs $G_1$, $G_2$, and $G_3$ are MMIK of size 23 \end{theorem}

 We next describe the computer search that shows there are no other size 23 MMIK graphs and completes the proof of Theorem~\ref{thm:3MM}.
+We also describe how Question~\ref{que:d3MMIK}, Theorem~\ref{thm:Gpe} and its corollary fit in, along with the various size 22 families.

 There are eight exceptional graphs of size at most 23 that are MMN2A and not MMIK.
 Six of them are in the Heawood family of size 21 graphs.
-The other two, $H_1$ and $H_2$, are 4-regular graphs on 11 vertices with size 22 described in \cite{MP}, listed in the appendix, and shown in Figure~\ref{fig:H1H2}.
+The other two, $H_1$ and $H_2$, are 4-regular graphs on 11 vertices with size 22 described in \cite{MP}, listed in Appendix C, and shown in Figure~\ref{fig:H1H2}.

-It is straightforward to verify that, while neither $H_1$ nor $H_2$ is $2$-apex, all their proper minors are.
-This shows these graphs are MMN2A.
-In Figure~\ref{fig:H1H2} we give knotless embeddings of these two graphs; these graphs are not IK, let alone MMIK.
 It turns out that the three graphs of Theorem~\ref{thm:TheThree} are expansions of $H_1$ and $H_2$.
-In subsection~\ref{sec:1122graphs} below we argue that no other size 23 expansion of $H_1$ or $H_2$ is MMIK.
+In subsection~\ref{sec:1122graphs} we show that these two graphs are MMN2A but not IK and argue that no other size 23 expansion of $H_1$ or $H_2$ is MMIK.

 The Heawood family consists of twenty graphs of size 21 related to one another by $\ty$ and $\yt$ moves, see Figure~\ref{fig:TY}.
 In \cite{GMN,HNTY} two groups, working independently, verified that 14 of the graphs in the family are MMIK, and the remaining six are MMN2A and not MMIK.
 In subsection~\ref{sec:Heawood} below, we argue that no size 23 expansion of any of these six Heawood family graphs is MMIK.
+Combining the arguments of the next three subsections give a proof of Theorem~\ref{thm:3MM}.